primer/react/contributor-docs/adrs/adr-xxx-behavior-isolation.md

 While React 18 and below require a small library like `@lit-labs/react`, due to the [lack of support for Custom Element](https://custom-elements-everywhere.com/libraries/react/results/results.html), React 19 [will likely need no such library](https://custom-elements-everywhere.com/libraries/react-experimental/results/results.html).

-#### Organizational overhead
+### Organizational overhead

 One consideration around sharing code between one or more implementations of primer is the organisational overhead of doing so.

 ADR 002 enumerates concerns around development, including the issue of developing against multiple repositories and handling depdencies with `npm link`.
 It also enumerates concerns around orchestrating releases.
 Again, this is mostly a concern around the available tooling across multiple repositories and out of scope.

 These issues are not intrinsic to the use of shared code, however.
 For example sharing of code can be done within a monorepo.
-This is likely out of scope of the discussion of this ADR.
+This is out of scope of the discussion of this ADR.

 ADR 002 raises another concern around developement and contribution, with regard to familiarity of working with React and also the familiarity of working with Custom Elements, as well as the requirement for developers to context switch.